 In the 1950s, Black sports personalities began to gain celebrity status.
 As well, professions began to open up for those from traditionally marginalized groups.
 While early pioneers such as J.D.
 Edwards continued to feel at home in rural areas such as Amber Valley, others moved to major cities such as Calgary and Edmonton.
-The Amber Valley baseball team made up of descendants from the early pioneer was still doing well in the 1950s.
+The Amber Valley baseball team, made up of descendants from the early pioneers, was still doing well in the 1950s.

 Many of the Caribbean folks who immigrated to Alberta came as teachers, court clerks, stenographers and oil workers.
 Their arrivals increased the diversity within Alberta’s Black community.
-Many of these newcomers were from different islands, of different ethnicities, and held different religious beliefs.
+Many of these newcomers were from different countries, of different ethnicities, and held different religious beliefs.

 Premier Manning’s Social Credit government was slow to pass legislation banning discrimination in Alberta.
 Manning, for religious and ideological reasons, opposed interference with the rights of owners, employers, and landlords.
 Individual rights championed by human rights campaigners often conflicted with the rights of owners of capital.

 In the mid-to-late 1950s and early 1960s, increasing numbers of non-White workers and their supporters attempted to challenge barriers that maintained all-White occupations in public service and professional jobs.
 By the 1960s, jobs such as transit bus driver and firefighter became possible for Black workers living in Edmonton and Calgary.

 Theodore (Ted) King & the Alberta Association Advancement Colored People